simonsteele/pn/pnwtl/doc/readme.txt

 12) Relative paths don't work from command-line with single-instance PN (SF Bug #1161783).
 13) Window Dimensions After Un-Maximizing (SF Bug #1167299).
 14) File -> New Broken (SF Bug #1221755).
+15) Don't exit if save is cancelled for a previously unsaved item.

 If you find a bug:
 ------------------